soarsmu/PTM4SE/README.md

 ## PTMs(pre-trained transformer-based models)
 For PTMs except CostSenstBert we use Huggingface [Transformer library](https://huggingface.co/transformers/).
 For CostSenstBert we use its [replicated package](https://github.com/H-TayyarMadabushi/Cost-Sensitive_Bert_and_Transformers).
 ## baseline
-We reproduced the Opiner in the baseline folder.
+We reproduced the Opiner in the ```Gias_approach``` folder.

+To run the expriment, search for the optimal parameters, and output the evaluation metrics, please use the ```opiner_cvgridsearch.py``` script.

 # Scripts
 ## Running PTMs
 For PTMs, We used five python scripts (model name+'_train.py') in aspect_classification/classification folder to train BERT, RoBERTa, ALBERT, BERTOverflow and XLNet.

-For example, to train the BERT model, you can directly run the ```bert_train.py```, the scripts would automatically search for the optimal hyper-parameters, run 10-fold cross-validation and record the result as the csv file in the same folder.
+For example, to train the BERT model, you can directly run the ```bert_train.py```, the scripts would automatically search for the optimal hyper-parameters, run 10-fold cross-validation and record the evaluation result as the csv file in the same folder.

 The result would contain the optimal hyper-parameter and the evaluation metrics of avg F1, recall, precision, MCC, and AUC.